 Some Additional Frequently Asked Questions About NJ Medicaid Eligibility to Pay for Alzheimer’s, Dementia Care

-Question 1) “Is it true I’m allowed to give $14,000 a year to each of my children without a penalty?”
+Question 1) “Is it true I’m allowed to gift $16,000 a year to each of my children without a penalty being imposed by Medicaid?”

 Question 2) “Why don’t I just put my children’s names on all my bank accounts to avoid this whole Medicaid formality?
 If that doesn’t work, can’t I just give all of my assets to my kids?”

-Both myths are related in the fact that the individual is seeking to give away assets to ensure Medicaid eligibility.
-First, the $14,000 that one is entitled to give away is an IRS rule that pertains to taxes only.
+Question 1: Both questions are related in the fact that the individual is seeking to give away funds to obtain Medicaid eligibility.
+First, the $16,000 annual gift that one is entitled to make is an IRS rule that pertains to death taxes only.
 It is completely irrelevant to Medicaid eligibility.
 Medicaid does not recognize the tax code.
-It is not subject to the IRS.
+Medicaid is not subject to the IRS.

-Putting your kids’ names on your bank accounts has no effect on Medicaid eligibility.
+Question 2: Putting your kids’ names on your bank accounts has no effect on Medicaid eligibility.
 New Jersey follows what is called the “source of funds” rule.
 This rule states that ownership of the funds in your accounts for Medicaid purposes is determined by who funds the account.
-Therefore, unless your kids placed the money in the account (provided the source of the funds), this money is not protected.
+Therefore, unless your kids earned or owned the money in the account (provided the source of the funds), this money is not protected.

-In regards to gifting your assets outright to your children, this is not recommended.
-One of my golden rules for Medicaid has been do not give to your son or daughter directly.
-In addition to not always protecting the assets for Medicaid purposes, gifting outright to a child has potentially devastating income and estate tax implications.
-For example, if a mother transfers her house title to her daughter, this converts her property tax classification from owner-occupied to non-owner occupied.
+In regard to gifting your assets outright to your children, this is not always recommended.
+One of my golden rules for Medicaid has been “not” make direct gifts to your son or daughter.
+In addition, gifting outright to a child has potentially significant income and estate tax implications.
+For example, if a mother transfers title/ownership to her daughter or son, this converts her property from owner-occupied to non-owner occupied.
 This may result in an increase in property taxes and could even eliminate certain exemptions.
-In addition, gifted assets do not receive a favorable cost basis (what you paid for the asset).
-This results in unfavorable income and estate death tax results which otherwise could have been avoided.
+In addition, gifted assets do not receive a favorable cost basis upon death (basis is what you paid for the asset).
+This results in higher income and/or estate death taxes which otherwise could have been avoided.

-The better solution is creating and funding an Irrevocable Trust which I discuss at length in this site.
+The better solution may be in creating and funding an Irrevocable Trust which I discuss at length later on this page.

 Are There Exempt Assets When Qualifying for Medicaid?

 Qualifying for Medicaid sometimes requires you to spend down your assets.
-Fortunately, NJ Medicaid laws allows certain assets to be exempt from the state’s determination of your financials for qualification purposes, but many tricky rules apply.
-The following items of yours will NOT count in the state’s determination, if structured correctly:
+Fortunately, NJ Medicaid allows certain assets to be exempt from the state’s evaluation of your resources for qualification purposes, but many tricky rules apply.
+The following types of property/investment will NOT count in the state’s eligibility decision, if structured correctly:

-- Your home, under limited and defined conditions, with a maximum equity of up to $878,000, if you can show an “intent to return” to the home after your placement in the nursing home since applicants are at a severe disadvantage if they own a house.
+- Your home under limited conditions, with a maximum equity of up to $878,000, if you can show an “intent to return” home after your placement in the nursing home.
 Call me to learn the rules.